yostos/chatbot-ano/README.md

 If you want to modify it yourself and make it work, follow these steps

 1. clone this repository on GitHub.
-2.Modify the source and register the new repository in your own GitHub account.
+2. Modify the source and register the new repository in your own GitHub account.
-3.Log in to OpenAI and activate your Secret Key.
+3. Log in to OpenAI and activate your Secret Key.
 5. Login to Streamlit and create a new app by specifying your GitHub repository.
 Create a new app by specifying your GitHub repository.
 At this time, set the Secret Key of OpenAI in the Advanced Setting of Streamlit as follows.